top of page

 Oldfield burial details at Ma'asker Al Raschid Cemetery Iraq

-Funeral of Squadron Leader Jasper Cruickshank, Officer Commanding No: 6 Armoured Car Company
+Funeral of Sqn Ldr Jasper Cruickshank, Officer Commanding No: 6 Armoured Car Company

-This photograph was taken on the 20th February 1925 at the Hinaidi RAF Peace Cemetery and shows the burial service for Squadron Leader Jasper W Cruickshank, the Commanding Officer of the No: 6 Armoured Car Company, who died from Typhoid.
-In the foreground of the photograph, two black crosses (X) mark the grave of another member of the No: 6 Armoured Car Company, LAC John Bliss, who died of shock on the 7th October 1924 after receiving multiple burns.
+This photograph was taken on the 20th February 1925 at the Hinaidi RAF Peace Cemetery and shows the burial service for Squadron Leader Jasper W Cruickshank, the Commanding Officer of the No: 6 Armoured Car Company, who died from Typhoid and was buried in Plot 3 Row I Grave 14.
+In the foreground of the photograph, two black crosses (X) mark the grave of another member of the No: 6 Armoured Car Company, LAC John Bliss, who died of shock on the 7th October 1924 after receiving multiple burns and was buried in Plot 3 Row H Grave 7.
+Note that a headstone has yet to be erected on the grave next to LAC John Bliss, Plot 3 Row H Grave 6, despite the fact that Private Harry Rankin of the Royal Inniskilling Fusiliers died on the 12th November 1924.
+This photograph was taken from the southern end of the as yet unused Plot 3 Row I, looking towards the northern perimeter of the cemetery.

-Burial of LAC John Bliss at Hinaidi RAF Cemetery, Baghdad 1924
+Burial of Sqn Ldr Jasper Cruikshank at Hinaidi RAF Cemetery, Baghdad 1924

 Funeral of Sir Gilbert Clayton - High Commissioner to Iraq in 1929